-The term "first" implies that there are others to be born.
+The term “first” implies that there are others to be born.
 Romans tells us that God has called us to be the brothers of Christ.
-There is awesome implications in this statement.
-This declaration indicates that we are called not only to be rescued from wrath but to be changed until we rightfully can be considered as Christ's brothers.
+There are awesome implications in this statement.
+This declaration indicates that we are called not only to be rescued from wrath, but to be changed until we rightfully can be considered as Christ’s brothers.

 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.

 Of the increase of his government and peace there will be no end.
 He will reign on David’s throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever.
 (Isaiah 9:6,7)

 “Whose names are written in heaven.”
 The name of every true Christian is written in Heaven and known to the angels of God.
 If we deny Christ before people, our name will be removed.
 It will not be confessed before God.

 “You have come to God, the judge of all men.”
 Jesus stated that the Father judges no man, He has committed all judgment to the Son.
 The Son has delegated the authority of judgment to the sons.
 We will judge the world, and also angels.

 The warfare against evil began when Satan rebelled against God, and will continue until the final resurrection.
 This warfare requires judgment.
 Those who are living by the Life of Jesus today, abiding in Him at all times, are being revealed before the Judgment Seat of Christ in the present hour.
 This eternal judgment, which actually is against rebellious spirits and not people as such, will continue until we are ready to be raised from the dead when Jesus next appears from Heaven.